fammatre/fammatre.github.io/content/planting-schedule.md

 ## Monthly Schedule

 The following is a monthly breakdown for recommended garden activities.
+It should be used as a guideline (not a hard set of rules) for what may be planted during different times of the year.

 ### August